yumupgrades for production use, this is the repository for you.

 Enable varnishlog service for collecting longer history of failed requests

-Let’s enable varnishlog service
+Let’s enable varnishlog service which logs only failed requests.
+Run:

-systemctl start varnishlog
+sudo systemctl edit varnishlog

-Now we can read all the failed requests from the binary log that is being recorded by varnishlog daemon.
+Now we can read all the failed requests from the binary log that is being recorded by the varnishlog daemon.

 You can adjust how many days of varnish logs are being kept on server by looking into